 Guardiola's class of 2010 – with their beautiful tiki-taka and superstars such as Lionel Messi, Andres Iniesta and Xavi - looked odds-on to end the jinx, but it is often forgotten just how formidable their semi-final conquerors Inter were.
 Jose Mourinho's treble-winners erected perhaps the last great European back line, a virtually impenetrable wall marshalled by Lucio and Walter Samuel.

 The pretenders to Bayern's crown this season are nowhere near the level of these past party-poopers.
-Barcelona are in decline despite their fine win in Manchester on Tuesday, Atletico Madrid lack numbers, Man Utd are at their weakest for a quarter of a century, an exhausted Arsenal need a miracle to progress to the last eight, while Man City are all but eliminated and are way off the European elite.
+Barcelona are in decline, Atletico Madrid lack numbers, Manchester United are at their weakest for a quarter of a century, an exhausted Arsenal need a miracle to progress to the last eight, while Manchester City are perhaps too reliant on a few key players.
 Real Madrid, PSG and an improving Chelsea certainly cannot be ruled out, but Bayern are in another stratosphere.

 Their strength in depth is unparalleled.
 Despite missing Bastian Schweinsteiger, Javi Martinez, Arjen Robben, Franck Ribery and long-term absentee Holger Badtsuber for extended periods this term, Bayern have still broken record after record.
 Guardiola even felt safe enough recently to exile Toni Kroos and Mario Mandzukic.
 With the exception of Capello's Milan – who infamously stockpiled talent – no Champions League holder has been blessed with such an embarrassment of riches and could cope so comfortably when faced with an injury crisis or congested calendar.
 "We have the best squad ever.
 We have 25 players and most of them are internationals," Breitner noted.